KSP-KOS/KSLib/doc/lib_num_to_formated_str.md

     time_formating(-120,0,2,true). will return the string "T- 02m 00.00s"
     time_formating(120,0,2,true).  will return the string "T+ 02m 00.00s"

-the 7 format types have different results
+The 7 format types have different results

-formats 0,1,2 will not show higher units than are what is needed for the given input
+Formats 0,1,2 will not show higher units than are what is needed for the given input

     time_formating(1,0).   will return the string " 01s"
     time_formating(100,0). will return the string " 1m 40s"